What is progress plus+?

 For full details of our funded interventions, please download the documents below:

 How will parents know it is working?

-In the academic year 2015-16, 246 students were eligible for Pupil Premium funding including 36 year 11 students.
+In the academic year 2016-17, 246 students were eligible for Pupil Premium funding including 30 year 11 students.
 For the year 11 students the Premium funding was spent predominantly on extra English, Maths and Science support, alongside additional afterschool interventions throughout the year.
-This resulted in 60% of our students achieving grades A*-C in English and Maths, 36% of Pupil Premium students were entered for EBACC with 24% achieving this.
+This resulted in 57% of our students achieving grade 4 in English and grade 4 in Maths.
 Both of these figures are significantly above national averages.
-Our P8 score of -0.04 for Pupil Premium students is again significantly above national average.
+Our P8 score of -0.07 for Pupil Premium students is again above national average.